惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The Witcher 3 was showered in accolades and awards, and it seemed like every Twitter conversation was about it.
 There were memes all over Reddit about how no other game could live up to it, plus lengthy essays from games journalists about just why it was so incredible.
 “Game of the Year” awards rained from the proverbial sky.

 Meanwhile, I tried it and found it a slog.
-It took me years to finish it, because I kept losing interest and feeling like I had to force myself to keep going in order not to be out of the loop.
+It took me years to finish it, because I kept losing interest, but I felt like I had to force myself to keep going in order not to be out of the loop.

 Those who knew me found this baffling.
 “You love RPGs like this,” they’d say.
 “Two of your favorite recent games are Skyrim and Mass Effect.
 This is like the best of both of those.
 What’s the problem?”
 (I’m paraphrasing, but I got several versions of basically this.)